TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

     └── passwd.txt     -> /etc/passwd
 ```

-If we can read files in `/app/uploads/`, then we can read `passwd.txt` and by extension, `/etc/passwd`.
-Then GG!
+If we can read files in `/app/uploads/`, then we can read `passwd.txt` and by extension, `/etc/passwd`.[^really-by-extension] Then GG!
 We can use this method to read any file on the system (subject to certain constraints to be discussed later).

+[^really-by-extension]: Okay, I skipped some steps here, but didn't want to overcomplicate things.
+The long answer is: reading a symlink also depends on permissions of the {% abbr "source file", "the file linked by the symlink" %} and the {% abbr "source directory", "the directory containing the source file" %}. ***If*** we can read files in our upload directory **and** if we have sufficient permissions, then we can (potentially) have arbitrary read.

 But... what if we *don't* have read access to `/app/uploads/`?

-What if say... we had read access to `/app/static/`, where static files (.html, .css, .js) are served from?
+This is the case in our Docker playground. `/app/uploads/` is walled off...
+But!
+We can access files in `/app/static/`.
+This is the folder where static files (.html, .css, .js) are served from.

 We would need to write our symlink to *that* folder first before reading it.
 One way is to use Zip Slip.
-But what if the application blocks requests with `../`? is there an alternative way?
+But what if the application blocks requests with `../`?
+Is there an alternative way?

 #### Arbitrary Write with Dir Symlinks